Live in Hollywood (Warne Marsh album)

-Live in Hollywood, is a live album by saxophonist Warne Marsh recorded in 1952 and originally released on the Xanadu label in 1979.
+Live in Hollywood, is a live album by saxophonist Warne Marsh, recorded in 1952 and released on the Xanadu label in 1979.

 Reception

-The Penguin Guide to Jazz states "If the Live in Hollywood sessions belie Marsh's reputation as a cool, even cold, player, that is largely Hawes's doing.
+The Penguin Guide to Jazz states, "If the Live in Hollywood sessions belie Marsh's reputation as a cool, even cold, player, that is largely Hawes's doing.
 He consistently pushes the pace ".

-The Allmusic review noted: "This privately recorded club appearance (from the Haig in Los Angeles) features the vastly underrated tenor-saxophonist Warne Marsh in excellent form. ...
+The AllMusic review noted: "This privately recorded club appearance (from the Haig in Los Angeles) features the vastly underrated tenor-saxophonist Warne Marsh in excellent form...
 Since Warne Marsh was sparsely recorded during this era, this is a valuable document of his playing".